JohnDog3112/AOC2024/README.md

 * Day12: Factor (pain)
 * Day13: Factor
 * Day14: Factor part1, Rust part2 (didn't want to do another grid search algo on Factor)
+* Day15: Rust, probably sticking with Rust for the rest